adi225/WebSearchEngine/README.txt

 /////////////// RUNNING THE SEARCH ENGINE ///////////////

+The followings assume that you are currently in the "src" folder.
+Please adjust the path in the source codes respectively (in the Evaluator, Ranker, and QueryHandler files) if you are not executing within the "src" folder.

-In order to run the SearchEngine, you can issue: java edu.nyu.cs.cs2580.SearchEngine 25814 ../data/corpus.tsv  (assuming that you are currently in the "src" folder)
+In order to run the SearchEngine, you can issue: java edu.nyu.cs.cs2580.SearchEngine 25814 ../data/corpus.tsv

 You can then go to the browser and enter: http://localhost:25814/search?query%3Dgoogle%26ranker%3Dphrase%26format%3Dhtml